isomerpages/moe-victoriajc/_learn/Academic Disciplines.md

 ### A-Level syllabus

 The Singapore Examinations and Assessment Board (SEAB) provides comprehensive information on the subjects which are examined at GCE A-Levels.
-You may find out more from their website at&nbsp;[https://www.seab.gov.sg/gce-a-level/a-level-syllabuses-examined-for-school-candidates-2026/)
+You may find out more from their [website](https://www.seab.gov.sg/gce-a-level/a-level-syllabuses-examined-for-school-candidates-2026/).
 ### VJC Academic Information 2026

 Download our 2026 Academic Information booklet [here](https://for.edu.sg/vjcacadbooklet26), for a fuller understanding of the A-Level curriculum in VJC and the factors you should consider in choosing the right subject combination for yourself.